 - How will HIAS Welcome Circles work? - Which populations can HIAS Welcome Circles sponsor? - Who is eligible to form a Welcome Circle, and what are the requirements? - Why form a Welcome Circle? - What are the responsibilities of Welcome Circles? - What is the financial commitment of a circle? - Is it advisable to launch a circle if we live in a community with a high cost of living and/or a low immigrant population? - What federal and local benefits are Ukrainians welcomed through circles eligible for? - My congregation is located near a HIAS Resettlement Partner or another local refugee resettlement agency.
 Should we still pursue starting a HIAS Welcome Circle? - In previous years, my synagogue has helped resettle refugees with local agencies.
 How are HIAS Welcome Circles different from refugee sponsorship programs we may have done in the past? - I already have identified a family member, friend, or other relationship with a person who was forced to flee Ukraine.
 Should I form a Welcome Circle in order to sponsor them? - I don't know any specific individuals or families to sponsor.
-What should I do? - I do not have a way to identify an individual or family who was forced to flee Ukraine but would like to sponsor newcomers.
-How can I be matched with newcomers fleeing Ukraine? - Are the newcomers who will be matched by HIAS Jewish? - Can I sponsor newcomers fleeing Ukraine as an individual?
+Can HIAS facilitate a match?
+What should I do? - Are the newcomers who will be matched by HIAS Jewish? - Can I sponsor newcomers fleeing Ukraine as an individual? - Can Jewish organizations that are not synagogues or congregations and non-Jewish partners create a circle?

-- Can Jewish organizations that are not synagogues or congregations and non-Jewish partners create a circle? - I'm not Jewish.
+- I'm not Jewish.
 Can I launch a Welcome Circle with HIAS? - We aren't sure our congregation can do this alone.
 Can HIAS pair us with another congregation in the area? - How big should a circle be?
 What is the magic number? - What direct support does HIAS provide Welcome Circles?